RamonGilabert/Colors/README.md

 # Roadmap

-- [ ] Add some animation for the counter and also for the appearing of the things in the screen.
-- [ ] Add some animation for the fading of the colors.
+- [ ] Add some animations from the animate.css file.
 - [x] Add a better alignment.
-- [ ] Add a link to my Twitter and Github account.
+- [x] Add a link to my Twitter and Github account.

 # Author